symphonists/tracker/README.markdown

 ## Changelog

-- **0.9.2** When an Entry's primary field is very long, trim to a sane length
+- **0.9.2** Sanitize and trim an Entry's primary field ebfore using
 - **0.9.1** Silently ignore unknown activities (e.g. from other extensions)
 - **0.9** Initial build